 - Talk with your child’s doctor before giving your child other drugs and natural products that may slow your child’s actions.

 - Check blood pressure and heart rate as the doctor has told you.

 - Change in eyesight may rarely happen.
 Eyesight most often gets back to normal when this drug is stopped.

 - It is common to have nerve problems with this drug.
-Nerve problems may include a numbness, tingling, or burning feeling in your hands or feet.
-Call your doctor if you have nerve problems that are very bad, cause problems with daily living, or do not go away.
+Nerve problems may include a numbness, tingling, or burning feeling in your child’s hands or feet.
+Call your child’s doctor if your child has nerve problems that are very bad, cause problems with daily living, or do not go away.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Signs of infection like fever, chills, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, or wound that will not heal.

 - Signs of bleeding like throwing up or coughing up blood; vomit that looks like coffee grounds; blood in the urine; black, red, or tarry stools; bleeding from the gums; abnormal vaginal bleeding; bruises without a cause or that get bigger; or bleeding you cannot stop.

 - Signs of high or low blood pressure like very bad headache or dizziness, passing out, or change in eyesight.